JonasVdS18/CALCPONG/README.md

     make

 # INFO
-if you want to know more about developing games for the TI-84 plus CE calculator, I highly recommend to take a look at the [CE C Toolchain](https://github.com/CE-Programming/toolchain) they also have a [documentation](https://ce-programming.github.io/toolchain/) where they explain how to get started.
+if you want to know more about developing games for the TI-84 plus CE calculator, I highly recommend to take a look at the [CE C Toolchain](https://github.com/CE-Programming/toolchain) they also have a [documentation](https://ce-programming.github.io/toolchain/).